 Time Requirement: The Presbyterian Church (U.S.A.)
 Mortgage Corporation’s Board of Directors meets once each year, typically in conjunction with a meeting of the Investment & Loan Program’s Board of Directors.
 Additional meetings can be telephone, as required by the business.

-Nominated by GANC: 1 At-Large member nominated to the General Assembly Mission Council for election up to 2 four-year terms.
+Nominated by GANC: 1 At-Large member nominated to the Presbyterian Mission Agency Board for election up to 2 four-year terms.

 Find out more about the Presbyterian Church (U.S.A.)
 Mortgage Corporation.

 Time requirement: Approximately 20-25 days per year.
 It is important that persons considering service on the National Committee are aware of the great demand on their time and energy.
-Annually, there is a minimum of three National Committee meetings, three task force meetings, and standing committee meetings, as well as several required site-visits to communities from which applications come.
+Annually, there are a minimum of three National Committee meetings, three task force meetings, standing committee meetings, and several required site-visits to communities.
 Every other year (non General Assembly year) one of the three National SDOP meetings is a retreat for the National, Synod and Presbytery SDOP Committees in a specific region.
 All are encouraged to submit nomination forms.

 Nominated by GANC: 22 At-Large, 3 persons proposed by synods rotation and 6 persons proposed by presbyteries rotation - Over a four year term.